-The following matrix contains revenue and expenditure projections for the fiscal years 2021/2022-2025/2026.
+The following matrix contains revenue and expenditure projections for the fiscal years 2022/2023-2026/2027.
 In general, the Town used an extrapolation method to predict future behavior by projecting historical trends forward.
-Expenditure and revenue increases were determined using an average of the previous five fiscal years.\ For instance, the average growth for fiscal years 2016/2017-2020/2021 was used to project growth in fiscal year 2021/2022.
-Average growth for fiscal years 2017/2018-2021/2022 was used to project growth in fiscal year 2022/2023, and so on.
+Expenditure and revenue increases were determined using an average of the previous five fiscal years.\ For instance, the average growth for fiscal years 2017/2018-2021/2022 was used to project growth in fiscal year 2022/2023.
+Average growth for fiscal years 2018/2019-2022/2023 was used to project growth in fiscal year 2023/2024, and so on.
 Existing contractual obligations and trends in intergovernmental revenue receipts were also taken into account, as well as known market trends for personal services items such as health insurance and worker's compensation.

 For each fiscal year projected in this forecast, revenues are expected to meet expenditures.
-If trends continue, the Town should expect an overall average rate of growth of 2.42%, or about \$2.3 million, year over year for Town, Board of Education, Capital and Debt Service Budgets, which is fairly consistent with growth in previous years.
-It is important to note that this is a status quo forecast, showing that the Town can provide existing services at current levels.
+If trends continue, the Town should expect an overall average rate of growth of 2.42% or about \$2.4 million, year over year for Town, Board of Education, Capital and Debt Service Budgets, which is fairly consistent with growth in previous years.
+It is important to note that this is a status quo forecast, showing the Town can provide existing services and current levels.
 It does not account for expanded programming or services, the completion of new capital projects, or the issuance of new debt.